-The most complete, newly restored version of Nicholas Ray's experimental masterpiece embodies the director's practice of filmmaking as a "communal way of life."
+The most complete, newly restored version of Nicholas Ray's experimental masterpiece embodies the director's practice of film-making as a "communal way of life."
 Ray plays himself in the ...
 See full summary »

-The most complete, newly restored version of Nicholas Ray's experimental masterpiece embodies the director's practice of filmmaking as a "communal way of life."
+The most complete, newly restored version of Nicholas Ray's experimental masterpiece embodies the director's practice of film-making as a "communal way of life."
 Ray plays himself in the film, serving as mentor, friend, and artistic inspiration to his students.
 Written by

 30 of 34 people found this review helpful.

 Was this review helpful to you?